 Soft, melt-in-your-mouth chocolate sugar cookies.
 These irresistible cookies have a lightly crisp exterior with a soft, deeply chocolaty interior.
 They're always an instant hit!

 Soft chocolate sugar cookies are the kind of cookie I dream about.
+They're right up there with my love of chocolate chip cookies.
 As an avid chocolate lover, I can't resist a deeply chocolaty treat that just melts in your mouth.
 These cookies are even better in that they're incredibly versatile with just a couple of changes.
 With just a little extra, you can turn these into a roll-out cookie you can use with cookie cutters during the holidays.
 For now, let's just focus on these super soft versions.

 How to Make Chocolate Sugar Cookies

 These sugar cookies are a soft kind that are rolled in sugar.
 They are very easy to make and don't take a ton of time to make, either.

 - Preheat your oven and prepare your pans.